 - wireless internet and iMacs for community use;

 - Britannica Online, EBSCO, JSTOR, Questia and other online research resources;

 - extended hours during the school week, including Saturday mornings.

-Parents are welcome to get a library account to check out books and magazines as well.
+Parents are welcome to get a library account to check out books.